pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 }
 ```

-First this is error-prone since every call of `loadFilms()` must be refactored
+First, this is error-prone since every call of `loadFilms()` must be refactored
 when the implementation of the service method changes.
 Second, it is kind of inconvenient to save the subscription in a property
 and call `unsubscribe()` to it as soon as the component is destroyed.